 11: The Big Dipper is a Constellation

-Ursa Major is the most famous of all northern constellations and is easily recognized by a remarkable arrangement of seven bright stars known as The Big Dipper or Plough.
-However, such clearly identifiable grouping of stars are actually known as an asterism and The Big Dipper forms less than half the official constellation known as Ursa Major.
+Ursa Major is the most famous of all northern star constellations and is easily recognized by a remarkable arrangement of seven bright stars known as The Big Dipper or Plough.
+However, this clearly identifiable grouping of stars is actually known as an asterism, and The Big Dipper forms less than half the official constellation known as Ursa Major.

-The North Star is aligned to the Earth’s axis of rotation such that when viewed from the North Pole it is found directly overhead.
+Polaris, the North Star, is aligned to the Earth’s axis of rotation such that when viewed from the North Pole it is found directly overhead.
 However, a wobble in the Earth’s rotation causes the direction where the axis points to slowly change over centuries with one complete precession cycle taking 26,000 years.
-Currently Polaris in Ursa Minor is our North Star, but in 3000 BCE it was a star called Thuban in Draco.
-By 3000 AD Gamma Cephei in the constellation Cepheus is expected to replace Polaris as the Pole star, followed by Iota Cephei around 5200 AD, and so on.
+Currently, Polaris in the constellation Ursa Minor is our North Star, but in 3000 BCE it was a star called Thuban in Draco.
+By 3000 AD, Gamma Cephei in the constellation Cepheus is expected to replace Polaris as the Pole star, followed by Iota Cephei around 5200 AD, and so on.

-13: Alpha Centauri is Closest Star to the Sun
+13: Alpha Centauri is the closest Star to the Sun

-To the naked eye, the third brightest “star” in the night sky is Alpha Centauri located 4.37 light years away in the constellation Centaurus.
-However, our nearest stellar neighbour is actually a binary system consisting of the stars Alpha Centauri A and B, as well as a red dwarf star called Proxima Centauri, which may or may not be gravitationally bound.
-In any case, Proxima Centauri is about 0.2 light years closer than the other two making it the nearest star to Earth, although it is not visible without using a telescope..
+To the naked eye, the third brightest star in the night sky is Alpha Centauri located 4.37 light-years away in the constellation Centaurus.
+However, our nearest stellar neighbor is actually a binary system consisting of the stars Alpha Centauri A and B, as well as a red dwarf star called Proxima Centauri, which may or may not be gravitationally bound.
+In any case, Proxima Centauri is about 0.2 light-years closer than the other two making it the nearest star to Earth, although it is not visible without using a telescope.

 15: Our Universe is The Universe